Skip to main content

 In all other cases, Git will use the default global configuration.

-Testing the Configuration # Anchor link
+Testing the configuration # Anchor link

 To confirm the correct profile is being applied in a specific directory: